gtonkinhill/pairsnp/README.md

 A set of scripts for very quickly obtaining pairwise SNP distance matrices from multiple sequence alignments using sparse matrix libraries to improve performance.

-For larger alignments such as the Maela pneumoccocal dataset (3e5 x 3e3) the c++ version is approximately an order of magnitude faster than approaches based on pairwise comaprison of every site such as [snp-dists](https://github.com/tseemann/snp-dists).
+For larger alignments such as the Maela pneumococcal data set (3e5 x 3e3) the c++ version is approximately an order of magnitude faster than approaches based on pairwise comparison of every site such as [snp-dists](https://github.com/tseemann/snp-dists) from which the skeleton code for the c++ version was taken.

 In order to be most useful implementations in R, python and c++ are available.